dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 ### SMBIOS
 You need to set the Serial Number, UUID, MLB, and ROM for your hackintosh.
 This can all be set in the `Config.plist` located in `EFI\OC\Config.plist`.
 Open the file with OpenCore Configurator and navigate to `PlatformInfo`.
 Select the closest MacBook version to your processor from the list at the bottom.

 You can set the correct value for your ROM now if you have the Mac Address of your Wi-Fi module.
-If you don't have it, you can find it [here](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html#fixing-rom).
+If you don't have it, follow [this](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html#fixing-rom) part of the OpenCore Guide.
 This step is essential in order to have iServices work immediately.
 Follow this [guide](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html) if iServices don't work immediately after installation.

 After setting your SMBIOS, while still in OpenCore Configurator, head over to `Kernel` and uncheck `CustomSMBIOSGUID` quirk.